I think the web is a big boring mistake, and here are my baby steps to rectify it and save humanity."One wrapper to rule

 What are you, at your core?
 Awareness is a key part, one that we share with many animals, and can feel when looking into a dog's eyes.
 I am working on creating that feeling of awareness with photos, so that you can look into the eye of the computer screen and feel something responding to you.
-To do this, Phobrain uses a sort of downloaded brain, in the form of neural nets trained on identified photo associations, and adds variation based on your mouse movement, click rhythms, and a DNA dynamics simulation to give it a (sort of) tin man's heart.
+To do this, Phobrain uses a new type of downloaded brain, in the form of neural nets trained on identified photo associations, and adds variation in response to your mouse movement and (offline for now) a DNA dynamics simulation to give it a sort of tin man's heart.